Two-Phase Fluid Systems

 How two-phase fluid components can be used to simulate cavitation.
 The model is a translational mechanical converter driven by an oscillating pressure source.
-During the negative load portion of the cycle, the fluid cavitates, reducing the force produced by the converter.
+During the negative portion of the pressure source cycle, the fluid cavitates, reducing the force produced by the converter.
 As a result, the converter displacement drifts and does not return to the starting position.

 Model the vaporization of water to generate steam.
 Liquid water enters the pipe at 370 K at a rate of 1 kg/s.
 The pipe is heated to 1000 K, causing the water flowing inside pipe to saturate.